fox-archives/glue/docs/api.md

 # API

-For executables ran in `actions` and `commands`, the following environment variables are available
+For executables ran in `actions` and `tasks`, the following environment variables are available

 ## `glue.toml`